YUEQIN18/Fall2020/README.md

 ## Weekly report 6

-[2020-10-12] Learn how to use Django on Raspberry Pi.
+[2020-10-12] Learn how to use Django and Flask on Raspberry Pi.

 ## :white_check_mark:Weekly report 5